 PSYC 101 General Psychology 3 hours Introduction to the field of psychology and the major sub-areas including the biological basis of behavior, sensation, perception, learning, memory, motivation, emotion, personality, stress, as well as abnormal, developmental and social psychology.
-Students developmental and social psychology.
 Students majoring in Psychology must earn a grade of C or higher.
 Offered Fall and Spring.
 G.E.